saschagrunert/kubernix/README.md

 #### Shell Environment

-If everything went fine, you should be dropped into a new bash-shell session, like this:
+If everything went fine, you should be dropped into a new shell session, like this:

 ```